 #4 Leading Lines

 Do you know those beautiful little circles of light in the background of a photograph?
-That is Bokeh and it’s one of my favorites.
+That is bokeh, and it’s one of my favorites.
 Who doesn’t love some beautiful bokeh?
 Why not work on perfecting capturing the beautiful blur in your photos?
-Grab a person, or an object, open up that aperture and get to shooting.
-What’s great about this one is that you can capture bokeh without having a subject.
+Find a subject, whether it’s a person or an object and start creating some bokeh.

 If my top 5 aren’t enough to keep you busy, check out the rest of my 50 Things To Photograph For Beginners here…